Suspense and Surprise in European Football: TV Demand Analysis

 \section{TV Demand Analysis}

 We begin our validity check of suspense and surprise by merging our match-level measures for the Premier League with the original dataset used by \citet{Buraimo2022}.
-This dataset includes all matches broadcast in the UK market on Sky Sports and BT Sport between the second half of the 2013/14 season and the end of the 2018/19 season (\( n=790 \)).\footnote{On average, suspense values in this subsample are significantly lower compared to all other matches played in the Premier League between the 2013/14 and 2018/19 seasons (\textit{t}(2,278) = 3.19, \(p\) $<$ 0.001), whereas surprise values are similar (\textit{t}(2,278) = 0.14, \(p\) = 0.89).}
+This dataset includes all matches broadcast in the UK market on Sky Sports and BT Sport between the second half of the 2013/14 season and the end of the 2018/19 season (\( n=790 \)).
+Relative to all other Premier League matches played between the 2013/14 and 2018/19 seasons, suspense values in this subsample are significantly lower (\textit{t}(2,278) = 3.26, \(p\) $<$ 0.001), whereas surprise values do not differ significantly (\textit{t}(2,278) = 0.33, \(p\) = 0.74).

 The match audience size is defined as the average per-minute audience size, measured from kick-off to 110 minutes later, accounting for half-time (15 minutes) and added extra time (5 minutes).
-Additionally, the dataset includes new match-level measures of player quality, derived from an expected points plus-minus ratings model, as well as match significance measures based on match forecasting models.
-For a detailed description of the variables used in the TV demand model, we refer to \citet{Buraimo2022}.
+In addition, the dataset includes match-level measures of player quality derived from an expected points plus-minus rating model, match significance measures based on match forecasting models, and a commonly used measure of outcome uncertainty based on the absolute difference in pre-match win probabilities for the two teams \citep[e.g.,][]{Caruso2019}.
+Building on \citet{Buraimo2022}, we estimate the following linear regression model of TV demand:

+where the control variables include home- and away-team dummies, season dummies, month dummies, a derby-match indicator, a weekday indicator, a Christmas indicator, a BT Sport indicator, and BT Sport $\times$ season interaction terms.
+For a detailed description of the variable construction, we refer readers to \citet{Buraimo2022}.

 Table \ref{tab:tv_demand} presents the results for the TV demand model.
 In Column (1), we first replicate the specification of \citet{Buraimo2022} using the natural log of audience size during the match as the dependent variable, and obtain almost identical results.
-Most importantly for our study, the coefficient of Outcome uncertainty, measured pre-match, is non-significant.
+Most importantly for our study, the coefficient of outcome uncertainty, measured pre-match, is non-significant.
 In Column (2) of Table \ref{tab:tv_demand}, we add the natural log of suspense to the model.
-The coefficient is positive and statistically significant (\(\beta = 0.042\), \( p \) = 0.015), indicating that a 1\% increase in suspense is associated with a 0.042\% increase in audience size.
+The coefficient is positive and statistically significant (\(\beta = 0.046\), \( p \) = 0.017), indicating that a 1\% increase in suspense is associated with a 0.046\% increase in audience size.